-The first step is to understand \requirements of contracting parties, including companies that pool resources and projects for which they are doing so.
+Firstly, the most important step is to understand the requirements of the contracting parties, including companies that collect the resources and combine for projects that they intend to do.

-After this, a detailed discussion occurs between the participating companies in the venture to finalize the terms of the contract.
+Pursuant to this, a detailed discussion occurs amongst the companies that want to participate in the venture, in order to finalize the terms of the contract.

 3. Drafting and finalization

-After a detailed discussion between the parties, our experts would draft the contract and give the clients for their reviews.
-Once the clients give a green signal, the Joint Venture Agreement is finalized.
+After a detailed discussion between the parties, our experts would draft the contract and give that contract to the clients for their reviews.
+Once the clients approve all the details, the Joint Venture Agreement is finalized.